BohdanQQ/ivis-containerized/README.md

 * IVIS-core instance configured to use the other containers

 So far the IVIS instance is installed WITHOUT the SSL certificate protection!
+  * the idea is that there will be an `httpd` container running the reverse proxy required by the installation

 To build and run:

+    git clone <YOUR_IVIS_REPO>
+    cd ivis-core
+    git checkout <YOUR_IVIS_BRANCH>
     docker-compose up --build

-To force a rebuild (in case IVIS-core should be updated with upstream commits), change `echo "cache-bust"` to `echo "SOMETHING_DIFFERENT"` in the `Dockerfile-centos` file.
+Note that not every branch / fork might be compatible.

+To prevent client rebuilding when not needed, use just

+    docker-compose up
+On the other hand, to force a rebuild, use the `--build` switch.

+To rebuild the ivis python package, the ivis container must be restarted as the package build is part of the entrypoint script.